Scarlett Epstein Hates It Here

 Amazon | Indiebound | Barnes & Noble | Books A Million

-If Amy Schumer and Rainbow Rowell had a baby, she’d be Anna Breslaw.
-Scarlett Epstein Hates It Here is a witty, hilarious, heartwarming novel that’s perfect for fans of David Arnold’s Mosquitoland and Maria Semple’s Where’d You Go, Bernadette?
+Cross Veronica Mars with MTV’s Daria, and you’ll get Scarlett Epstein, the snarky, judgmental, and often hilarious star of Scarlett Epstein Hates It Here, a witty and heartwarming novel that’s perfect for fans of David Arnold’s Mosquitoland and Maria Semple’s Where’d You Go, Bernadette?

 When Scarlett’s beloved TV show is canceled and her longtime crush, Gideon, is sucked out of her orbit and into the dark and distant world of Populars, Scarlett turns to the fanfic message boards for comfort.
 This time, though, her subjects aren’t the swoon-worthy stars of her fave series—they’re the real-life kids from her high school.